hashicorp/terraform-google-consul/modules/consul-cluster/README.md

 of the Managed Instance Group to `RESTART`), or that nothing at all should happen (by setting the update_strategy to `NONE`).

-While updating Consul, we must be mindful of always preseving a [quorum](https://www.consul.io/docs/guides/servers.html#removing-servers), so neither of the above options enables a safe update.
+While updating Consul, we must be mindful of always preserving a [quorum](https://www.consul.io/docs/guides/servers.html#removing-servers), but neither of the above options enables a safe update.

 One possible option may be the use of GCP's [Rolling Updates Feature](https://cloud.google.com/compute/docs/instance-groups/updating-managed-instance-groups) however this feature remains in Alpha and may not necessarily support our use case.